melontini/andromeda-wiki/docs/misc/README.md

     ]
 ```

-This entrypoint is execute very-very early (The `onLoad` of a mixin plugin), so be sure to not call any mixinable classes.
+This entrypoint is executed very-very early (The `onLoad` of a mixin plugin), so be sure to not call any mixinable classes.

 In your processor class, you must implement the Runnable interface.